MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/insights-intro-paragraph.md

 1. Select media you want to work with.
 1. Select **Download** and the **Insights (JSON)**.
 The JSON file opens in a new browser tab.

-Look for the key pair described in the sample response.
+Look for the key pair described in the example response.